Lithill/Plant-Planner/README.md

    3. Solution: Move three plants image

 4.
+   1. Expected behaviour: Plants list is always in order of when plants need to be watered - soonest at the top
+   2. Actual behaviour: Plants list re-orders itself after deleting a plant
+   3. Solution: Did not change code on the delete route when added the list-by-water-date functionality

+5.
    1. Expected behaviour: Plant form will submit when use only fills out common name, water interval and last watered
    2. Actual behaviour: Plant form also needs notes filled in before it will submit
-   3. Solution:

-5.
-   1. Expected behaviour: Plants list is always in order of when plants need to be watered - soonest at the top
-   2. Actual behaviour: Plants list re-orders itself after deleting a plant
    3. Solution:

 6.